agnluk/agnluk/README.md

 🌱I’m passionate Software Developer who loves to learn new things.
 Self-motivated to write programs that pushes the boundaries of what i know and challenges my self to learn new skills and technologies.

-🎓I have experience with a broad range of technologies, including JavaScript/TypeScript, Csharp, HTML & CSS, SQL.
+🎓I have experience with a broad range of technologies, including JavaScript/TypeScript, CSharp, HTML & CSS, SQL.
 My motto is always to strive for success and embrace new opportunities.
 I am never afraid of new challenges.

 ## 👨‍💻 Programming languages